ANUcybernetics/imaginative-restoration/README.md

 ## TODO

-- add a "processing" indicator, or something to indicate when the pipeline is complete (maybe need to use the actual Sketch object in assigns)
 - trigger the webcam capture from the server (maybe?)
 - handle any HTTP errors from Replicate
 - add "no change to sketch" detection